 By Jim Finkle and Dhanya Skariachan

 The stolen PIN data was "strongly encrypted" when it was removed from Target's systems, spokeswoman Molly Snyder said in a statement on Friday.

 "The most important thing for our guests to know is that their debit card accounts have not been compromised due to the encrypted PIN numbers being taken," Snyder said.

-News of the PIN theft was first reported by Reuters on
+News of the PIN theft was first reported by Reuters on Tuesday.

-be unlocked with a digital cryptographic "key" when the PIN data is received by the company's outside payment processor, she noted.
+Target uses the Triple DES encryption standard that can only be unlocked with a digital cryptographic "key" when the PIN data is received by the company's outside payment processor, she noted.

 Target has declined to identify its payment processor.